cardillan/mindcode/doc/syntax/SYNTAX.markdown

 * `false`
 * `true`

-Boolean values are representedas (and indistinguishable from) numerical values `0` and `1`, respectively.
+Boolean values are represented as (and indistinguishable from) numerical values `0` and `1`, respectively.

 ### String literals